ascoderu/compression-benchmarks/README.md

 ## Setup

-Install the requirements with `pip install -r requirements.txt`.
+Install the requirements with `pip install -r requirements.txt -r requirements-dev.txt`.

 Run the tests with `python3 -m benchmarks.tests` and run the linter with `flake8 benchmarks`.